-A gratitude challenge is a great idea but especially the week of Thanksgiving.
+A gratitude challenge is a great idea.
 You in?

-You know how I feel about gratitude if you have been around You, Improved for a while.
-Gratitude is a very important element of my new book, Get Glad: Your Practical Guide To A Happier Life.
+Gratitude is a very important element of my book, Get Glad: Your Practical Guide To A Happier Life.
 So, I was all on board when I got a note from Kevin Evans, head of growth/marketing at Intelligent Change, the makers of The Five Minute Journal.
 Although I started writing my book before I got my first Five Minute Journal, I’d be lying if I told you it didn’t inform my writing and make it better.

 Anyway, back to the gratitude challenge.
 So, the gist of Kevin’s note is this: take an extra minute to express one specific thing you like about each of your friends this week.